mario-L-code/opsfleet/README.md

 ## Important

-- If you don't have access to the cluster after it's made, manually add your user ARN to the access entriees in AWS EKS.
+- If you don't have access to the cluster after it's made, manually add your user ARN to the access entries in AWS EKS.
   Can't make a configmap without access and can't access without configmap.
 Chicken and egg problem.

 ## Creating the node pool and node classes